- How do I register for Commencement? Login to the MyOSU portal, Student Records, Commencement Attendance Confirmation to confirm your attendance.

 - MyDegrees says I need 212 credits for my 2 majors, but my advisor says I only need 180, how many do I need?
 The number of credits depends on whether you wish to pursue a Double Degree or a Double Major.
 Work with your advisor to determine the best option for you.
 MyDegrees will be adjusted when you apply to graduate to reflect the actual number of credits needed as a result of your choice of a Double Degree or Double Major.

 - I’m taking classes at another institution this term, can I still receive my diploma?
 Only students in the Degree Partnership Program (DPP) may be eligible to receive their diploma on Commencement day.
 To be eligible, the Registrar’s Office must receive as close to final grades as possible from the instructor(s) teaching at the other institution.
-The instructor’s email must come from their institution email address and be sent to email@example.com.
+The instructor’s email must come from their institution email address and be sent to firstname.lastname@example.org.
 It is the responsibility of the DPP student to notify their instructors to email OSU.
-Students who are not in the DPP will have to wait until their final transcripts are received from the other institution and degrees are awarded (expected to take place by July 21, 2014) before obtaining their diploma.
+Students who are not in the DPP will have to wait until their final transcripts are received from the other institution and degrees are awarded (expected to take place mid-July, 2017) before obtaining their diploma.

 - Will I receive my diploma at Commencement?
 The Registrar’s Office will make every attempt to provide your diploma on Commencement day.
 We review daily for missing preliminary grades, final grades, and transcripts in an effort to complete your degree audit before Commencement.
 If we are unable to complete your audit for any reason, you will receive a letter in your diploma case thanking you for participating in the ceremony.
 Upon final clearance, your diploma will be available for pick up at the Registrar’s Office.